SupaxInc/data-structure-and-algorithms/README.md

     - Use `hi`  to compare with `mid` instead of `lo`  as its a more stable reference point.
         - With `lo`  you usually have to add more conditions to check which part of the array we are on.,
         - With `hi` its a much easier check
+        - **MID is just the best pivot to check for right and left sorted portions**

 ## 33 - Search in Rotated Sorted Array